-I confess to becoming an Anthony Neil Smith fan.
-This is only the second book I’ve read by him, but the style is starting to grow on me.
+I confess: I’m an Anthony Neil Smith fan.
+This is only the second book I’ve read by him, but his style is starting to grow on me.
 Smith, who holds a PhD in literature, has written one of the most original “fair play” mysteries I’ve encountered.
 If higher education can produce work of such caliber, I’m all for a liberal arts background.
 More books such as Choke and less post-modernist drivel.

-Psychosomatic had a legless, armless criminal mastermind, Choke has Octavia VanderPlatts, a 350ish pound women who’s made her fortune suing companies that discriminate against fat people.
-But she’s also loyal to her friends and employees, even if being around her makes it a hell on earth.
+Psychosomatic had a legless, armless criminal mastermind, Choke has Octavia VanderPlatts, a three hundred pound plus women who’s made her fortune suing companies that discriminate against fat people.
+But she’s also loyal to her friends and employees, even if being around her makes life a hell on earth.
 In other words, she’s going to be a major figure in this book.

 The novel is told from point-of-view of Mick Thooft ( I couldn’t make these names up) a thirtysomething poetry professor at a liberal arts college.
 Mick is going through a painful divorce from his wife Frances when his soon-to-be-ex throws a curve ball at him: she wants the house.
 A sensitive man, Mick was willing to let her go and move on, but the house issue was too much.
 Then she produces a deed which claims Mick signed over the house in a moment of weakness.
 Because Mick doesn’t remember the deed, he decides to go visit his old friend Octavia, who knows a thing or two about dirty tricks.

 It doesn’t take long for Octavia to produce photographs of Frances’ extracurricular activities: with a student and various faculty members.
 Devastated, Mick tries to “do the right thing” and approach some of the people involved in the pictures.
 His first attempt takes him to the student, where a nasty fight erupts and solves nothing.